 - Primary Key: We use the primary key to set a column that uniquely defines every row.
 It can not be NULL and it should be UNIQUE.

-To check the tables present in the geekster database you can run the SHOW TABLES; command.
+To check the tables present in the Geekster database you can run the SHOW TABLES; command.

 To verify the Type, Fields, and other columns related information use DESCRIBE students; statement.

-- Field shows the column name
+- The field shows the column name

 - Type specifies the data type for the columns

 - Null shows whether the column can contain null values or not

 - Key shows whether the column is indexed or not, it can be empty, PRI for the primary key, UNI for unique index (allows multiple null values), or MUL (documentation).